-- Foundation of the rule of law by smothering tie insubordinate zamindars.
+- The foundation of the rule of law by smothering tie insubordinate zamindars.
 The state went heavily influenced by the British after the Battle of Plassey.

 The Nawabs of Awadh and Bengal attempted to get rid of the jagirdars framework to diminish Mughal impact in the areas by decreasing the quantity of officeholders (jagirdars) selected by the Mughals.
 They additionally decreased the size of jagirs, and designated their own faithful workers to empty positions.
 The records of jagirdars were checked to forestall cheating and the incomes of all areas were rethought by authorities named by the Nawab’s court.
 With an end goal to decrease the Mughal impact in Bengal, Murshid Quli Khan moved all Mughal jagirdars to Orissa and requested a significant reassessment of the incomes of Bengal.
 Income was gathered in real money with incredible severity from all zamindars.
 Therefore, numerous zamindars needed to acquire cash from brokers and moneylenders.

-Question 2: Give the name of towns which were prosperous under Jats authority.
+Q 2.
+Give the name of towns that were prosperous under Jats authority.

 The Jats were prosperous agriculturists and towns like Panipat and Ballabhgarh became significant exchanging focuses the regions overwhelmed by them.
 Under Suraj Mai the realm of Bharatpur arose as a solid state.

 Q 3.
 How was Aurangzeb’s strategy liable for the downfall of the Mughal Empire?